robinfriedli/LE2-Liara_Squadmate/README.md

      - Mod Handle_Party_Touch sequences to include Liara.
    - BioD_EndGm2_440CutsceneRoll.pcc
      - Mod sequence Kill_NonLoyalSquad to handle Liara as alive and set variable HENCH01_ALIVE or HENCH02_ALIVE in order to make sure Liara appears in the escape cutscene.
+     - Add Liara to Determine_Player_Ending sequence, only one other squadmate is required to survive to not get the bad ending if Liara is in the squad.
    - BioD_EndGm2_450ShepAlive.pcc
      - Add spawn handling for Liara to sequence Handle_ReactionScene_Saviour.